-- Demonstrate how elements typical of a literary genre help to create a work's theme or artistic impact. - Demonstrate a basic understanding of critical approaches to literary study, including relevant terminology. - Analyze a work of literature written in English in its cultural and historical context. - Engage in effective academic writing within the discipline of literature.
+- Identify elements typical of a literary genre and communicate how those elements worktogetherto create a work's theme or artistic impact. - Employ relevant terminology associated with literary analysis. - Analyze a work of literature in its cultural and historical context. - Engage in effective academic writing within the discipline of literature.